yuri-karadzhov/glsl-template-loader/README.md

     loader: 'shader'
   }]
 },
-// Default values (can be ommited)
+// Default values (can be omitted)
 glsl: {
-  chunksPath: './src/chunks', // Path to look chunks at
+  rootPath: '/', // Path to look absolute path chunks at
   chunksExt: 'glsl', // Chunks extension
-  varPrefix: '$' // Every valid name that starts with this symbol will be treated as a template variable }
+  varPrefix: '$', // Every valid name that starts with this symbol will be treated as a template variable
+  es5: true // Produce template compatible with es5 browsers (IE11)
+}
 ```